express-in-code-game/excode-design/design/design.md

 - no chat
 - user profile has rating and event results (can be reset)
 - official and community map templates and configurable events
 - pre game bans, selections
+- observing
+  - select templates (simple detailed) for game info/stats [templates are components]

 ## drawing board